-Mention Stephanie Alexander OAM, your first thought is good food, great recipes and divine recipe books.
+Mention Stephanie Alexander OAM, and your first thought is good food, great recipes and divine recipe books.
 Well, how about combining that with: children, schools, gardens, cooking, passion, teaching, learning and sharing?
 Mix it all around and out comes the Stephanie Alexander Kitchen Garden Foundation, a wonderful organisation led by a team of passionate, dedicated people committed to teaching children to grow and learn through gardening and cooking.

 Stephanie Alexander Kitchen Garden Foundation